Computer Science and Information Systems

 Hours: 3

 This course covers the basic principles and operations of the modern computer networks.
 Topics include basic data communications, the layered architecture and reference model, protocols and topologies, and network service models and applications.
 TCP/IP networking and protocols are covered to understand the Internet core functions.
-Prerequisites: COSC 2325 and COSC 2336 with a minimum grade of C or better.
+Prerequisites: COSC 2325 and COSC 2336.

 CSCI 440 - App Software Project Dev